atindra305/atindra305.github.io/_teaching/CTA.md

 location: "Uttar Pradesh, India"
 ---

-• Coordinated and supervised a team of teaching assistants for the Java course offered to 1st Year students.

-• Taught Java programming language to 1st year students through laboratory sessions and tutorials, helping them develop a strong foundation in programming concepts.
+Coordinated and supervised a team of teaching assistants for the Java course offered to 1st Year students.
+Taught Java programming language to 1st year students through laboratory sessions and tutorials, helping them develop a strong foundation in programming concepts.
+Demonstrated strong organizational and communication skills, ensuring that teaching assistants were prop- erly trained, schedules were maintained, and course materials were updated and available to students.

 <!-- Heading 1